Configure custom domains

 Ensure your DNS configuration is correct using the dig command.

-If nothing appears, this is generally that your DNS configuration is not valid or propagated yet.
+If nothing appears, this generally indicates that your DNS configuration is not valid or propagated yet.